python/typing/docs/stubs.rst

 Type stubs can be distributed with or separately from the implementation;
 see PEP 561 [#pep561]_ for more information.
 The typeshed_ project includes stubs for Python's standard library and several third-party packages.
-These are usually distributed with type checkers and do not require separate installation.
+The stubs for the standard library are usually distributed with type checkers and do not require separate installation.
+Stubs for third-party libraries are available on the `Python Package Index <https://pypi.org>`_.
+A stub package for a library called ``widget`` will be called ``types-widget``.

 Supported Constructs
 ====================